james-pre/zbench/README.md

   -t, --threshold <pct>   Smallest change worth coloring.
 [1] -T, --timeout <s>       Seconds a matrix may take before it is killed and reported N/A. [300] -a, --all               Run every configuration, ignoring cpu/mem requirements.
-  -J, --jobs <n>          Matrices to time at once.
+  -J, --jobs <n>          Matrices to time at once, across every reference.
   -l, --list              List what would run, then exit.
   -j, --json <path>       Write the raw results as JSON.
+      --no-runs           When comparing, skip each reference's own tables and only report changes.
+      --unchanged         Also report matrices where nothing beat the threshold.
+      --partial           Also report matrices where fewer than two references produced numbers.
       --cpu <n>           Override the detected CPU level.
       --mem <n>           Override the detected memory level.
-      --no-isolate        Run in this process instead of one child per matrix.
+      --no-isolate        Run in this process instead of one worker thread per matrix.
       --build <cmd>       Command that makes a reference's worktree runnable.
       --rebuild           Rebuild reference worktrees even when they are up to date.
       --clean             Remove cached reference worktrees, then exit.